Set Current Location

 When you first look at the Lichtenstein Castle from a distance, it is reminiscent of a castle out of Disney movies.
 Sitting atop a cliff, this castle exudes charm and elegance.
 It is believed that the castle has been around since the 12th Century but sustained damages during periods of turbulence and was rebuilt time and again.
 The Neo-Gothic style of the castle gives it a wonderful vintage charm which is extended to its interiors.
 The castle houses arms and ammunition from centuries past; these are still conserved in impeccable conditions and are a treat to observe.

-Located on Auf der Wartburg, Wartburg Castle can be dated back to the Middle Ages.
-One of the most popular attractions in the city, the castle has seen many historical events.
-It was this very place where Martin Luther is said to have translated the Bible for the layman and where St. Elisabeth of Hungary stayed for a long time.
-The architecture of the castle mainly reflects Romanesque designs.
-Wartburg Castle found a place in UNESCO's World Heritage List in 1999.
-Open to public visitation, the castle offers guided tours and donkey rides for the little ones on the hill.
-It also features a museum.
+Wartburg Castle dates back to the Middle Ages and has witnessed many historical events.
+It was at this very place where Martin Luther is said to have translated the Bible for the layman and where St. Elisabeth of Hungary stayed for a long time.
+A designated UNESCO World Heritage Site, the castle's architecture mainly reflects Romanesque designs and its premises also feature a museum.